Poziom trudności: B2

 B2

 This method – like running rounds and rounds of industrial-wideobejmujący całą branżę "horse races" to pick the fastest – is much more effective than the conventionaltradycyjny, konwencjonalny model in Europe, North America and Japan, where industrial growth is often drivennapędzany, kierowany by few major companies or consortiumskonsorcja, she explains.
-"This also means that China can bring a technology from the lab to mass productionprodukcja masowa very quickly."
+"This also means that China can bring a technology from the lab to mass productionod laboratorium do produkcji masowej very quickly."

 B2